trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 than the domain contained in the coordinator's certificate, and the certificate does not contain the :abbr:`SAN (Subject Alternative Name)` parameter with the matching IP address as an alternative attribute.

-Authentication or SSL errors with JDK Upgrade
+Authentication or SSL errors with JDK upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with the JDK 8u181 release, to improve the robustness of LDAPS